nikkamnhn/MachineLearning/README.md

 # MachineLearning
-Repository of my machine learning projects
+This is the a repository of my machine learning projects